-As our eyes were glued to the television we watched in horror as acrid back smoke billowed up from both towers.
-Thousands of people were trapped inside the two buildings unable to find a safe path through the hellish fires.
+As our eyes were glued to the television, we watched in horror as acrid back smoke billowed up from both towers.
+Thousands of people were trapped unable to find a safe path through the hellish fires.
 Some found their escape from the burning inferno by jumping to their death.
 What a horrible choice they were forced to make.

 Soon, there were reports of bombs detonating at the Treasury Department and the Supreme Court (which turned out to be false) and then of an explosion at the Pentagon—another hijacked plane, Flight 77.

 A few minutes later, the WTC South Tower collapsed.
 And then Flight 93 crashed into a field in Shanksville, Pennsylvania.

 At this point, I was in my car, unsure of what or where the next target was going to be.
 Several minutes later, I pulled over on the NJ Turnpike to watch in horror as the WTC North Tower fell.

 2,977 innocent people died.

 Several days later, I donated money to a charity established for Police and Fireman that had been killed or were missing.
 In return for the donation, I received a thin blue bracelet with the name of an NYPD Officer etched into it: John D’Allara.
 At that time, he was listed as “Missing,” but the cold hard truth was that he was dead.

 Below is a picture of the blue bracelet I received and the silver one I had made when it cracked a few years ago.